 However…

 Something about cocoa powder or chocolate seems to mute stevia’s sweetness.
 Even when I added more liquid stevia to the batter, the cupcakes never tasted any sweeter.
-It’s as if there was a sweetness threshold, and no matter how much more liquid stevia I stirred in, the cupcakes still tasted exactly the same.
+It’s as if there was a sweetness threshold, and no matter how much additional liquid stevia I stirred in, the cupcakes still tasted exactly the same.

 So that’s where the second sweetener comes in!
 You’ll use confectioners’ style erythritol, which is also a plant-based and no-calorie sweetener.
 Unlike stevia, erythritol typically sweetens cup-for-cup like regular sugar.

 By adding ¼ cup to the batter, the erythritol seems to magnify the stevia’s sweetness.
 The result?
-Your healthy one-bowl chocolate cupcakes taste perfectly rich and sweet—and so much better than those bland store-bought bakery cakes or cupcakes!
+Your healthy one-bowl chocolate cupcakes taste perfectly rich and sweet — and so much better than those bland store-bought bakery cakes or cupcakes!

-Not that I’m biased or anything. ????
+Not that I’m biased or anything. 😉

-Tip: I buy my liquid stevia online here and my confectioners’ style erythritol online here!
+Hint: I buy my liquid stevia online here and my confectioners’ style erythritol online here!

 Time for that special ingredient that makes your healthy one-bowl chocolate cupcakes so moist!
 If you’ve looked through any of my other recipes before, then you probably know what it is…